WELCOME TO

 Based in Noda City, Japan, the Bujinkan is the dojo of Soke Masaaki Hatsumi, linear Grandmaster of 9 living warrior traditions, or "Ryu", some dating back to the 11th century and beyond.

-These systems of combat have survived the centuries, as they have always adapted to the times, and remain just as relevent now in the 21st century as they were a thousand years ago.
-The focus is on avoidance of danger, but dealing with confrontation swiftly and efficiently.
-This is not an art diluted by sports, but a true set of practical battlefield and civilian protection methods.
+These systems of combat have survived the centuries, as they have proven effective ways of surviving conflict in boith war and peace time- and have always adapted to the times.
+They remain just as relevent now in the 21st century as they were a thousand years ago.
+The focus is defensive; on avoidance of danger, but dealing with confrontation swiftly and efficiently.
+This is not an art diluted by sports, but a true set of practical battlefield and civilian protection methods for self and others.
 We practice both the historical forms and modern applications, in unarmed and armed methods.

 Hatsumi Soke retired from teaching in 2020 and has passed the 9 schools to his senior students, while remaining overall Bujinkan Soke.